woofpool/cardano-private-testnet-setup/3-USE_SCRIPTS.md

 # Use scripts to start network and connect db-sync

----

 **Now, we get to the fun part!**  We are ready to create & start a private Cardano network, which will run three block producer nodes.
 Then, we set up a database for cardano-db-sync and connect the db-sync process to one of the cardano nodes, so that it can synchronize to the activity occurring on the network and write data to its database.

-As mentioned in the [project readme](./README.md), the scripts to create the private Cardano network are from the `cardano-node` project and have been modified as needed.
-  - Please find original script files in the IOHK git repository: [cardano-node/scripts](https://github.com/input-output-hk/cardano-node/tree/master/scripts)

-**Note**: The instructions below require opening several terminal windows/tabs.
+**Tip**: The instructions below require opening several terminal windows/tabs.
 You might prefer creating a `tmux` session and create window panes in your session to make it easier to see everything in the same terminal window.

+#### Assumptions
+- This guide assumes you are running a recent version of linux.
+  Specifically, these directions apply to Ubuntu (Debian).
+If you are using a different linux variant, please adjust as needed

 ## 1. Clone this project

   ```shell